qossmic/deptrac/README.md

 ## Collectors

-Deptrac groups nodes in your code's AST to different layers.
-Collectors decide if a node (typically a class) is part of a layer. deptrac will support more collectors out of the box and will provide an easy way to extend deptrac with custom collectors.
+Collectors decide if a node (typically a class) is part of a layer.
+Deptrac will support more collectors out of the box and will provide an easy way to extend deptrac with custom collectors.

+Technically, deptrac creates an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) from your code and groups nodes to different layers.

 ### `className` Collector

-Most examples are using the `className` collector.
 The `className` collector allows collecting classes by matching their fully qualified name to a regular expression.
 Any matching class will be added to the assigned layer.